DataDog/puppet-datadog-agent/README.md

 - Enhanced support for our APM tracing agent
 - Enhanced support for our Process agent
 - Enhanced support for additional agent6 options
+- APM tracing and Process agents are now opt-in options and will be disabled by default.
+  - Main `datadog_agent` class has parameters to enable and configure the agents easily.
 - Increased granularity for apt/yum repo configuration
 - New location for datadog puppet reporting configuration